 The numbers are key.
-Property development is a business and the numbers must add up if you want to be successful in arranging finance.
+Property development is a business and the numbers must add up if you want to be successful in arranging development finance.

 Estate agents are tasked with getting the best possible price for a site and work for the seller.
 Never get caught up in bidding wars and never increase your offer without fully re-running your figures.
 It’s important that you ensure the project will achieve the return you expect before making the offer.